sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

+According to @gandrud2018reproducible, a quantitative analysis or project can be considered to be **reproducible** if: *"the data and code used to make a finding are available and they are sufficient for an independent researcher to recreate the finding"*.
+Reproducibility practices are rooted in software engineering, including project design practices (such as [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development))), software readability principles, testing and versioning.

+In GIScience, programming was essential to interact with early GIS software such as [ArcInfo](https://en.wikipedia.org/wiki/ArcInfo) in the 1980s and 1990s, up until the release of the [ArcGIS 8.0](https://en.wikipedia.org/wiki/ArcGIS#ArcMap_8.0) suite in 1999, which included a graphical user interface.
+The past decade has seen a gradual return to programming and scripting in GIS, especially where languages such as R and Python allowed to combine GIS capabilities with much broader data science and machine learning functionalities.
+Many disciplines have seen a similar trajectory, and as programming and data science become more integral to science, reproducibility practices become a cornerstone of scientific development.

+Nowadays, many academic journals and conferences require some level of reproducibility when submitting a paper (e.g., see the [AGILE Reproducible Paper Guidelines](https://osf.io/numa5/) from the [Association of Geographic Information Laboratories in Europe](https://agile-online.org/)).
+Companies are keen on reproducible analysis, which is more reliable and more efficient in the long term.
+Second, as the amount of data increases, reproducible approaches effectively create reliable analysis that can be more easily verified and reproduced on different or new data. @doi:10.1080/13658816.2015.1137579 have discussed the issue of reproducibility in GIScience, identifying the following best practices:

+1. *"Data should be accessible within the public domain and available to researchers"*.
+2. *"Software used should have open code and be scrutable"*.
+3. *"Workflows should be public and link data, software, methods of analysis and presentation with discursive narrative"*.
+4. *"The peer review process and academic publishing should require submission of a workflow model and ideally open archiving of those materials necessary for replication"*.
+5. *"Where full reproducibility is not possible (commercial software or sensitive data) aim to adopt aspects attainable within circumstances"*.

+The rest of the chapter discusses three tools that can help you improve the reproducibility of your code: [Markdown](https://daringfireball.net/projects/markdown/), [RMarkdown](https://rmarkdown.rstudio.com/) and [Git](https://git-scm.com/).

 ## Markdown

-A essential tool used in creating this book is [RMarkdown](https://rmarkdown.rstudio.com/) That is an R library that allows you to create scripts that mix the Markdown mark-up language and R, to create dynamic documents.
+A essential tool used in creating this book is [RMarkdown](https://rmarkdown.rstudio.com/) That is an R library that allows you to create scripts that mix the [Markdown](https://daringfireball.net/projects/markdown/) mark-up language and R, to create dynamic documents.
 RMarkdown script can be compiled, at which point, the Markdown notation is interpreted to create the output files, while the R code is executed and the output incorporated in the document.

 For instance the following markdown code